Fourteen Not Forgotten

 The U of A had been opened for just two years when civil engineering professor William Muir Edwards, one of the university’s first four professors, ended an outbreak of typhoid.
 The water-borne disease was claiming lives—even our own students.
 His investigation and repairs to a faulty water treatment plant stopped the outbreak.

-Come back to the place where it all started: register now for Alumni Weekend 2016
+Come back to the place it all started: register now for Alumni Weekend 2017

 The lessons you learned and the friends you made during your university years changed your life forever.
 As fellow students you supported one another through a challenging and exciting time.
 Friendships formed and endured.

 Whether you’re new to the Faculty of Engineering or a returning student, we welcome you to this exciting new chapter in your academic careers!